 While you would expect a high-wattage mixer to easily handle any dough, they do have limitations.
 Even the best mixers have trouble handling very stiff dough.
 When dough causes the motor to become sluggish and stall, that means your mixer was not designed to handle that capacity or denseness of dough.
 It's not unusual to finish kneading bread dough by hand, even with a powerful mixer.
 To prevent motor burnout, follow the manufacturer's guidelines as to how long to operate the mixer during a session.
 Keep in mind that not all mixers have built-in overload protection and they are not meant to run continually for long periods.

 Optional Stand Mixer Accessories

 Many models come with a hub to connect optional accessories including vegetable/meat grinder, pasta or sausage maker.
-Although these accessories add to the cost of a mixer, they do make it more functional and reduce the amount of appliances you need.
-However, they need sufficient power to operate these and you may want to consider the power level when purchasing your mixer.
+Although these accessories add to the cost of a mixer, they do make it more functional and reduce the number of appliances you need.
+However, they need sufficient power to operate these, and you may want to consider the power level when purchasing your mixer.

 Where Quality Speaks - What Influences Price

 Since there's a wide price range for stand mixers, you should consider what influences price.
 A base model may only have one mixing action (middle), whereas a higher-priced unit will have a spiral or rotating action that covers a wide mixing area and gets closer to the side of the bowl.
 This action mixes better and pulls in the contents, so there's less scraping needed.